How Abusers Get Away with Their Behavior

 It’s no surprise that people who like to abuse and manipulate others tend to look for positions of power.
 They seek careers as CEO’s, lawyers, politicians, police officers, celebrities, and so on.
 Some go into helping and teaching fields and work as doctors, therapists, priests, or teachers.

 All of it serves two purposes.
-One, you have (legal) power over others.
+One, you (legally) have power over others.
 And two, you are perceived as respectable, educated, even caring, so you increase your chances of getting away with your bad behavior.

 On top of that, people with malignant narcissistic tendencies can be really smart and cunning.
 They become experts at gaslighting, deception, and manipulation, so much so that they confuse others by their behavior but no one can quite put their finger on why.
 Many bystanders don’t even care about the truth.
 These kinds of people flourish in today’s outrage culture since many people are lightning quick to find a reason to feel angry and act out, and consequently they are easily controlled and manipulated by those seeking power over others.

 As a result of all of those and other factors, hurtful people sometimes get away with their behavior with no negative consequences.
 Or do they?

 What’s a Perpetrator’s Punishment?

 While sometimes it is indeed true that there are no significant external consequences for a hurtful person’s actions, it’s not that simple either.
 There are always internal consequences for everything.
 And this is what matters the most.